Krishnatripathi09/Node-Js-Practice/README.md

 in the next iteration of the event loop.
 The callback prints "setImmediate" to the console.

-tTimeout This function schedules a callback (let's call it B) to be executed after a delay of 0 milliseconds.
+setTimeout This function schedules a callback (let's call it B) to be executed after a delay of 0 milliseconds.
 The callback prints "Timer expired" to the console.
 Promise.resolve This creates a promise that is immediately resolved with the value "promise".
 The .then method schedules a callback (let's call it C) to be executed once the promise is resolved, which prints the resolved value to the console. fs.readFile This function initiates an asynchronous file read operation.
 Once the file is read, its callback (let's call it D) prints "File reading CB" to the console. process.nextTick This function schedules a callback (let's call it E) to be executed on the next iteration of the event loop, before any I/O tasks.
 The callback itself schedules another process.nextTick callback (let's call it F) and prints "Process.nextTick" to the console.
 The second process.nextTick callback prints "inner nextTick" to the console. console.log("Last line of the file.")
-This line of code prints "Last line of the file." to the console.
-Execution Flow
- Synchronous Code Execution:
-The constant fs is assigned the fs module.
-The setImmediate , setTimeout , and Promise.resolve functions are scheduled. process.nextTick schedules its callbacks. console.log("Last line of the file.") is executed and printed to the console.
+This line of code prints "Last line of thefile." to the console.Execution FlowSynchronous Code Execution:The constant fs is assigned the fs module.The setImmediate , setTimeout , and Promise.resolve functions are scheduled.process.nextTick schedules its callbacks. console.log("Last line of the file.") is executed and printed to the console.
+Event Loop Cycle:Microtasks Phase: The event loop first processes process.nextTick callbacks.
- Event Loop Cycle:
-Microtasks Phase:
-The event loop first processes process.nextTick callbacks.
 It executes E, which schedules F and prints "Process.nextTick".
 Then, F is executed, printing "inner nextTick".
 Next, the promise callback (C) is executed, printing "promise".

 Timers Phase:
 The event loop moves to the timers phase and executes the setTimeout